TheGeekosaurus/extension-marketplace-api-2.0/FEATURES.md

-# E-commerce Arbitrage Assistant Features
+# Features Guide

-This document outlines the features and capabilities of the E-commerce Arbitrage Assistant Chrome extension, explaining how each component works and how to use it effectively.
+This document provides a comprehensive overview of the E-commerce Arbitrage Extension's features and capabilities.

 ## Core Features

-### 1. Product Data Extraction
+### Product Data Extraction

-The extension can automatically extract product information from supported e-commerce websites:
+The extension automatically extracts product information from supported marketplaces:

-- **Amazon**: Extracts ASIN, title, price, brand, and image URL
+- **Amazon**: ASIN, title, price, brand, image URL
-- **Walmart**: Extracts product ID, UPC, title, price, brand, and image URL
+- **Walmart**: Product ID, UPC, title, price, brand, image URL
-- **Target**: Extracts TCIN, UPC, title, price, brand, and image URL
+- **Target**: TCIN, UPC, title, price, brand, image URL
-- **Home Depot**: Extracts product information when available

-The extraction process happens automatically when you visit a product page and can be manually triggered with the "Refresh Product Data" button.
+Extraction happens automatically when visiting a product page and can be manually triggered with the "Refresh Product Data" button.

-### 2. Price Comparison
+### Price Comparison

-After extracting product data, the extension can search for the same product on other marketplaces to identify arbitrage opportunities:
+After extracting product data, the extension can search for identical products on other marketplaces:

 - Shows potential profit amount and percentage
 - Takes into account marketplace fees (customizable)
 - Displays product ratings and review counts
 - Provides direct links to matching products

-### 3. Mock Data Mode
+### Mock Data Mode

-The extension includes a mock data feature that works without requiring API keys or backend services:
+The default mode works without requiring API keys:

 - Simulates product matches based on the source product
-- Creates realistic price variations to demonstrate potential profits
+- Creates realistic price variations based on marketplace and product category
-- Works offline and requires no additional setup
+- Works offline with no additional setup
+- Demonstrates the extension's functionality without API costs

+### API Integration

+For real marketplace data (optional):

+- Connects to specialized APIs for accurate product matching
+- Uses UPC/EAN for precise matching when available
+- Falls back to brand and title matching
+- Caches results to minimize API usage

-### 4. Settings Customization
+### Settings Customization

-The Settings tab allows you to customize various aspects of the extension:
+The Settings tab allows you to configure:

-- **API Base URL**: For connecting to custom backend services
+- **API Base URL**: For connecting to your backend service
 - **Cache Expiration**: Control how long product data is cached
-- **Minimum Profit Percentage**: Filter opportunities by minimum profit threshold
+- **Minimum Profit Percentage**: Filter opportunities by profit threshold
 - **Marketplace Fees**: Customize fee percentages for each marketplace

 ## User Interface

 ### Comparison Tab

-The main tab provides product comparison functionality:
+The main tab provides:

-1. **Current Product Section**: Shows details of the product on the current page
+1. **Current Product Section**:
+   - Shows details of the product on the current page
    - Product title and image
-   - Price and platform information
+   - Price and marketplace information
    - ASIN/UPC and brand when available

 2. **Action Buttons**:
-   - **Refresh Product Data**: Manually triggers data extraction from the current page
+   - "Refresh Product Data": Manually triggers data extraction
-   - **Find Arbitrage Opportunities**: Searches for matches on other marketplaces
+   - "Find Arbitrage Opportunities": Searches for matches

 3. **Status Messages**:
    - Success and error notifications